Hoang-Viet-Anh/recipes/README.md

 "ingredients": ["1 inch ginger root, minced", "1/2 lemon, juiced", "1/2 teaspoon manuka honey"],</br>
 "directions": ["Place all ingredients in a mug and fill with warm water (not too hot so you keep the beneficial honey compounds in tact)", "Steep for 5-10 minutes", "Drink and enjoy"]</br>
 }

+<b>In third stage</b> implemented one of the main features of the service – connect the service to a database and store
+the recipes there.

+Implemented a new DELETE /api/recipe/{id} endpoint.
+It deletes a recipe with a specified {id}.
+The server should respond with the 204 (No Content) status code.
+If a recipe with a specified id does not exist, the server should return 404 (Not found);